aghad/CS172-InformationRetrieval/assignment-1---tokenization/README.md

 Exrtacted all the data from the corpus of the regular expressions.
 Developed a hashmap to store the values and i.d's.
+Regular expressions to extract data from the corpus Hashmap of terms -> ID
+Hashmaps of documents -> ID
+Hashmaps of terms -> term_node

 While we're iterating through the corpus.

 Initalized the stop.words, and retrieved the names of all files to be indexed within the folder ./ap89_collection_small of the current directory.